-To learn more or have a confidential conversation about making a bequest, please call Susan Ruediger, Director of Development, at 800,606,2682 x108 PIONEERING RESEARCH SHOWS PROMISE FOR CMT1A TREATMENT new paper published online in the Journal of Clinical Investigation in December revealed an exciting potential treatment for Charcot-Marie-Tooth (CMT), the progressive neuromuscular disease that affects more than 2.8 million people worldwide.
+To learn more or have a confidential conversation about making a bequest, please call Susan Ruediger, Director of Development, at 800.606.2682 x108.
+PIONEERING RESEARCH SHOWS PROMISE FOR CMT1A TREATMENT new paper published online in the Journal of Clinical Investigation in December revealed an exciting potential treatment for Charcot-Marie-Tooth (CMT), the progressive neuromuscular disease that affects more than 2.8 million people worldwide.
 Scientists at Ionis Pharmaceuticals, in collaboration with the Charcot-Marie-Tooth Association (CMTA), have identified a promising early-stage therapeutic approach with antisense technology for CMT1A, the most common form of the disease, accounting for half of all cases of CMT.
 Because there is currently no treatment or cure for CMT, this CMT1A research is a significant and hopeful breakthrough for medical researchers, healthcare professionals, patients and families.
 CMT1A is caused by the duplication of the Peripheral Myelin Protein 22 gene (PMP22) which affects the myelin sheath of the nerves, causing neuropathy and muscle atrophy.
 Reducing the level of PMP22 has long been considered the most promising treatment approach for CMT1A.
 For the study, Ionis researchers used their expertise as a world leader in developing antisense oligonucleotides, which precisely target the genes that cause diseases.
 The antisense drugs they developed reduced the amount of the PMP22 gene product (PMP22 messenger RNA).
 The researchers then tested the most potent antisense compounds in two different animal models of CMT1A.
-In both models, weekly injections of the PMP22-targeting antisense drug inhibited the progression of neuropathy, and they even improved some aspects of neuropathy dur- "Our researchers have successfully developed antisense drugs for other neurologic diseases, such as spinal muscular atrophy and TTR polyneuropathy," says C. Frank Bennett, PhD, senior vice president of research and leader of the neurological disease franchise at Ionis.
+In both models, weekly injections of the PMP22-targeting antisense drug inhibited the progression of neuropathy, and they even improved some aspects of neuropathy during the treatment.
+"Our researchers have successfully developed antisense drugs for other neurologic diseases, such as spinal muscular atrophy and TTR polyneuropathy," says C. Frank Bennett, PhD, senior vice president of research and leader of the neurological disease franchise at Ionis.
 "The results we have seen thus far for CMT1A are very promising, but more work is needed to determine if these studies in rodents can be translated to a therapy for CMT1A patients.
 Our scientists are working diligently with the CMTA and academic collaborators to translate these exciting preclinical studies to the identification of a potential drug."
 Motivated by the exciting findings, Ionis has been optimizing antisense drugs against human PMP22 to identify those that have the most promise for future clinical trials in people with CMT1A.
 "We are committed to delivering therapies for a disease that, until today, has had no hope of a viable treatment option," says Amy Gray, CEO of the Charcot-Marie- Tooth Association.
 "Thanks to our donors and our partnership with Ionis, we have made an important stride in advancing a potential drug toward the clinic for patients living with CMT1A.
 We hope to see a future where the CMT community will be able to walk, run, dance and enjoy life to the fullest."
-CMT1A research is part of CMTA's Strategy to Accelerate Research (STAR) program that puts top researchers together with pharmaceutical partners-and donors willing to fund their research-so that scientific breakthroughs are possible. \ For more information on the research paper, please go to www.cmtausa.org ing the treatment.
+CMT1A research is part of CMTA's Strategy to Accelerate Research (STAR) program that puts top researchers together with pharmaceutical partners-and donors willing to fund their research-so that scientific breakthroughs are possible. ★ For more information on the research paper, please go to www.cmtausa.org be the beauting the beauting of the beauting Thanks to your support, Charcot-Marie-Tooth Association's STAR research program is where it is today - on the verge of delivering treatments for CMT, the progressive neuromuscular disease that affects more than 2.8 million people worldwide.
+BUT OUR WORK IS FAR FROM DONE.